Datatilsynet - DT-20/02178

 Facts[edit | edit source]

-In 2019, the general manager of a company enabled automatic forwarding of an employee's emails during a sick leave, because the employee had "failed to enable her out of office reply".
+In 2019, a company enabled automatic forwarding of an employee's emails during a sick leave, because the employee had "failed to enable her out of office reply".
 The company admitted that they had breached §§2 and 3 of a national regulation concerning employers' access to employees' inboxes and other electronical material, that they had no legal basis as per Article 6(1)(f) GDPR and that they had failed to inform the employee as per Article 13 GDPR, cf. the national regulation.

 They argued, however, that because the employee had failed to enable her out of office reply, they had legitimate grounds to enable automatic forwarding of her emails.
 Despite objections from the employee, the company continued to forward her emails, as long as she didn't herself enable the out of office reply.
 In the end, the company did this on her behalf, but only after having monitored her emails for five weeks.